 - 5. Based on our examination as above, we further report that: - a) The Reformatted Consolidated Summary Statements have to be read in conjunction with the notes given in Annexure VI; - b) there are no extraordinary items which need to be disclosed separately in the attached Reformatted Consolidated Summary Statements; - c) there are no qualifications in the auditors' reports, which require any adjustments to the Reformatted Consolidated Summary Statements; and - d) in the preparation and presentation of Reformatted Statements based on audited financial statements as referred to in paragraph 1 above, no adjustments have been made for any events occurring subsequent to dates of the audit reports specified in paragraph 1 above. - 6.
-As stated in our audit reports referred to in paragraph 1 above, we conducted our audit in accordance with the Standards on Auditing issued by the Institute of Chartered Accountants of India to enable us to issue an opinion on the General Purpose Financial Statements.
+As stated in our audit reports referred to in paragraph 1 above, we conducted our audit for the year March 31 2015 in accordance with the Standards on Auditing specified under Section 143(10) of the Companies Act, 2013 / issued by the Institute of Chartered Accountants of India.
 Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatements.
 An audit involves performing procedures to obtain audit evidence supporting the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Company's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of the accounting estimates made by management, as well as evaluating the overall presentation of the financial statement.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+In making those risk assessments, the auditor considers internal financial control relevant to the Company's preparation and fair presentation of the financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on whether the Company has in place an adequate internal financial controls system over financial reporting and the operating effectiveness of such controls.
+An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of the accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.